wp-plugins/microblog-poster/readme.txt

 * friendfeed.com - Auto updates your status.

 The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
+You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".

 == Screenshots ==